 - Damage to the property

 Even if you can legally keep all or part of the security deposit, you will have to send the previous tenant an itemized bill.
 This document should list the security deposit sum, the cost of paying utilities or repairing the unit, and the amount returned—if any.
+Following these guidelines help you avoid common mistakes with security deposits.

 The best way to collect security deposits is by using an online rent collection app, a money order, or a cashier’s check.